ziapeltagames/six-winters/docs/DESIGN.md

 A threat is drawn at the beginning of each season.
 They are typically an effect which is present through the whole session and then resolved at the end of the session.
 Threats attach to the spotlight location that matches their tag (one of the five development types).
 They start with a certain amount of progress equal to the related development level.
 Over the session, the progress dwindles, forcing bad things to happen.
 At the end of the session, if the progress is above some value, the threat is successfully resolved.

+Like obstacles, they have a skill which players may use to add progress to them.
+If there is progress on the threat at the end of the mission, it is resolved.

 ## Unresolved Threats

 Not sure what effect unresolved threats should have.
 Having narratives that relate to showdowns feels like a tight way to handle the narrative.
 It would also be nice if they fit into tech that already exists.
+The most straightforward way is to play all unresolved threats during the showdown.

 * Stay as Threats - One option is to have all the unresolved threats come back during the showdown, giving players lots to juggle on top of everything else, maybe a little bit anticlimactic?
 But it doesn't require any new cards or changes!
 Players will also be very aware of what to expect.
 That also gives a nice upper bound on the number of threats (five).
 * Encounter Deck - Maybe a little more explicit, since there could be specific cards added.
 This isn't a terrible idea.
 It does create the right psychological impact, since there is a "oh, this thing I let fester is adding this to the deck" moment.
 And then those things can cause problems.
 They would most likely be obstacles, so that they could start in play and not be missed by chance.